Nursery and garden industry

 Listed below are information sheets providing growing advice for nursery or garden businesses in the NT.

-Growers should be aware of the myrtle rust outbreak.
+Growers and producers should be aware of pests and diseases that can affect their plants and industry.
 Read about pests and disease for more information.

 Grower advice